-

 Document your findings

-- Use the Digital Capability Assessment Process (DCAP) template to report on how you have met the criterion.
+- use the Digital Capability Assessment Process (DCAP) template to report on how you have met the criterion.

 -